 - What gift vehicle is right for you?
 Based on your tax situation, family relationships, and a variety of other factors, there are several methods of making a “forever impact” that you might consider.
 Most legacy gifts are given as a bequest.
 This is probably the simplest strategy.
 However, you might benefit from a charitable gift annuity which provides some current tax benefit to you and an income stream while you are still alive.
 You might also consider a charitable remainder trust which offers some income flexibility and a measure of control on how the gift is used.

-If you would like some guidance on the journey, we are here to help.
+If you would like some guidance on charitable giving, we are here to help.
 With over a century of experience in charitable planning, our team is available to offer advice and counsel to you and your family.

 Talk to a Wealth Management advisor